google-site-verification: google57f872096adcc1d9.html

 Making Antibodies:

-Your B cells churn out specific "antibodies" that act like tiny guided missiles, latching onto germs and neutralizing them or marking them for destruction.
+B cells produce specific antibodies that attach to germs, neutralizing them or marking them for destruction.

 Cell-to-Cell Combat:

-Your T cells directly find and kill infected cells, like tiny assassins.
+T cells directly find and eliminate infected cells.

 Building Memory: